braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/lytics.md

 ---
 nav_title: Lytics
 article_title: Lytics
 description: "This reference article covers the Braze and Lytics integration.
-Lytics is a enterprise Customer Data platform for marketers, analysts, and technologists.
+Lytics is an enterprise Customer Data platform for marketers, analysts, and technologists.
 This integration allows brands to sync and map their Lytics data directly to Braze."
 alias: /partners/lytics/
 page_type: partner
 search_tag: Partner